How we leveled up one contractor’s roofing marketing strategy

 First, a bit of context…

-They gave us a small monthly marketing budget to start, but as soon as the results started to come in, that budget quickly doubled, then tripled, and today we manage a significant amount of money each month for them across all the major advertising networks.
+They gave us a modest ad budget to start, but as soon as the results started to come in, that budget quickly doubled, then tripled, and today we manage a significant amount of money each month for them across all the major advertising networks.

 And no, I can’t tell you exactly how much we’re spending.